pmd/pmd/docs/pages/pmd/userdocs/installation.md

    content="PMD comes with several command line utilities, like CPD, the rule designer or PMD itself.
             You can run any of them using the script `pmd` (`pmd.bat` under Windows), located inside the `bin/` directory of the PMD distribution.
-The first argument is the name of the utility you want to execute ('analyze', 'designer', ...), e.g. PMD is launched via `pmd analyze`.
+The first argument is the name of the utility you want to execute ('check', 'designer', ...), e.g. PMD is launched via `pmd check`.
 The rest of the arguments are specific to the utility used.<br/><br/>" %}

-Running a PMD analysis (`pmd analyze` or `pmd.bat analyze`) requires at least two options:
+Running a PMD analysis (`pmd check` or `pmd.bat check`) requires at least two options:

 * `-d <path>`: path to the sources to analyse.
 This can be a file name, a directory, or a jar or zip file containing the sources.